 - Students are invited to create a picture of peace.
 What does peace look like?
 What does a peaceful world look like?

-- Drawings, paintings, etc. should be original, 2 dimensional, no larger than 22×34, as they will be displayed on walls at the museum.
+- Drawings, paintings, etc. should be original, 2 dimensional, and one of the following sizes:

 - Each art work needs to be accompanied by the student’s name, school, grade, art teacher (when appropriate), and school address so it can be returned (and the school and teacher recognized).